Filing a Complaint of Misconduct

-The first sentence of the Yakima Police Department Purpose and Mission Statement reads, “We, the members of the Yakima Police Department, are committed to providing quality service in response to community concerns.”
+Since being appointed as the Chief of the Yakima Police Department, I have made it clear that the reduction of violent crime is our highest priority, but that to achieve that we must exhibit exceptional customer service in all that we do.
+That level of service is an expectation and is paramount to our success.
 Members of the department take this commitment seriously, and strive to achieve it.
 When we are informed that we may not have been successful in that regard, our goal is to thoroughly and objectively investigate what occurred.

 The attached information and forms regarding the filing of the complaint are provided to answer any questions you may have, illustrate the investigative procedure, and keep the process as streamlined as possible.
 While you are welcome to take this information and complete the form on your own, we would encourage you to speak to a supervisor at the police department.
 The situation that prompted you to seek this information may very well be explained to your satisfaction.

 While we encourage you to leave your name and contact information, we do accept and investigate anonymous complaints just as we would any others.
 Please be aware, however, that this will preclude us from notifying you at the conclusion of the investigation.

 Your complaint will be reviewed and assigned for investigation.
 You can expect that the investigator will contact you, although it may not be for several days after your complaint is received.

 Trust of the citizens of Yakima is paramount to our success, and it is our sincere hope that the information provided to you in this packet has been of assistance.
 Thank you.